-Comparative Market Value Information (page 26)
+Comparative Market Value Information (page 23)

 Yellow Roadway shares are traded on the Nasdaq National Market under the ticker symbol "YELL", and USF shares are traded on the Nasdaq National Market under the ticker symbol "USFC".

-On February 25, 2005, the last full trading day prior to public announcement of the merger, Yellow Roadway shares closed at \$61.31 per share and USF shares closed at \$38.82 per share.
-On April 21, 2005, the most recent practicable date prior to the date of this joint proxy statement/prospectus, the closing price of each of the Yellow Roadway shares and the USF shares was \$51.81 and \$44.73, respectively.
-Even though the exchange ratio is fixed, the market price of Yellow Roadway shares will fluctuate prior to and after the merger.
-We urge you to obtain current market quotations prior to making any decision with respect to the merger.
+- On February 25, 2005, the last full trading day prior to public announcement of the merger, Yellow Roadway shares closed at \$61.31 per share and USF shares closed at \$38.82 per share. - On April 21, 2005, the last trading day for which market value information could be calculated prior to the date of the original proxy statement/prospectus, the closing price of each of the Yellow Roadway shares and the USF shares was \$51.81 and \$44.73, respectively. - On April 29, 2005, the last trading day prior to public announcement of the amended merger, the closing price of each of the Yellow Roadway shares and the USF shares was \$49.00 and \$42.63, respectively. - On May 2, 2005, the last trading day for which market value information could be calculated prior to the date of this proxy statement/prospectus, the closing price of each of the Yellow Roadway shares and the USF shares was \$51.05 and \$45.16, respectively.

+We urge you to obtain current market quotations prior to making any decision with respect to the amended merger.